 Chief Roy said, "This fire is a terrible tragedy for this family and on behalf of the city of Fitchburg I offer our deepest sympathies."
 He added, "Firefighters train hard to fight fires and effect rescues, but they really need some help from the citizens they protect.
 In addition to having working smoke and CO alarms on every level of your home, anyone who sees any sign of fire, please call 9-1-1 immediately."
 There was a delay before anyone called the fire department.

 The fire was jointly investigated by the Fitchburg Fire Department, Fitchburg Police Department, State Police assigned to the Office of the State Fire Marshal and to Worcester District Attorney Joseph Early Jr's office.
-Assistance was received from the Code Compliance Unit of the Office of the state Department of Fire Services.

 Massachusetts Fires Caused by Smoking Materials